 - Load up on nutrient dense foods, especially fruits and vegetables that contain phytonurients and antioxidants.

 - Detox periodically.
 I recommend seasonally, and your detox should address more than your cellular waste.
 You should address environmental and emotional stressors too.

 - Reduce and manage inflammation.

 - Exercise regularly and include both interval and strength training to increase muscle and the number of mitochondria.
 Include exercise such as rebounding to support lymphatic drainage and increase circulation.

 - Consider taking supplements that support mitochondria such as CoQ10, alpha lipoic acid and D-ribose among others.

 All of these steps are nothing new.
 You’ve been told them before, but they hold true.
 To age well and reduce symptoms of chronic fatigue and avoid chronic disease, you want to address mitochondria health.

 Have you found ways to address your cellular health?
-Share your experience and insights in the comments below and help others.
+Share your comments and insights on my Facebook page; Justine Cécile Coaching.

 [i] Sprott H, et al. Annals Rheum Dis 63:245-51, 2004.